The Intermediate Guide to Renters Insurance.

 Who Does a Renters Insurance Policy Cover?

-Insureds can also include the named insured’s spouse (common-law or legal) and any legal dependents living in the home.
+Insureds can include the named insured’s spouse (common-law or legal) and any legal dependents living in the home.
 Depending on the situation, some policies will also cover dependents who live elsewhere.

 What does Renters Insurance Cover?